raymond040/TCGConv/README.md

 #### Essential Commands

 If you are running the models with HPC, then you should set HPCFlag = True at all of the models in the Models folder.
-Else you should set HPCFlag = False.
+Else you should set HPC_Flag = False.
+The sample shell files are available at the Shell folder.
 Please edit the folder and directory to your own configuration.

 These commands will reproduce the model results by training a model with the same hyperparameters stated in the paper.